 For simplicity of installation and operation, security cameras which use PoE technology solve a lot of problems compared to older “Siamese cables.”
-At the same time they solve the need for regularly charging batteries and protecting wi-fi which modern wireless systems depend upon.
+At the same time they eliminate the need for regular battery charging and side-step the security and range limitations of wi-fi which modern wireless systems depend upon.
 Ethernet cables can carry enough power to operate a surveillance camera and it goes without saying that handling a digital video signal is no problem so long as you don’t mind using networking protocols.
-That’s why a lot of security camera systems are actually low-spec computers with slightly different priorities when it comes to the ports (quite a lot of LAN sockets for the cameras, VGA or HDMI for the display, and a hard drive).
+That’s why a lot of security camera systems are actually low-spec computers built with slightly different priorities when it comes to the ports (quite a lot of LAN sockets for the cameras, VGA or HDMI for the display, and a hard drive, but not too much else).

 Other cameras will connect directly to power and the internet via a router and you can access their functionality via an app, or your own choice of software.
 In either case, PoE also facilitates software updates and P2P security when using remote viewing, meaning you can be confident placing cameras wherever you choose as they’re much safer from hacking than, for example, cheap wi-fi camera multi-packs.